ghosteau/embeddings-visualizer/README.md

 ____________________________
 #### **Release Version v0.2 Notes:**
 - Backend API version is officially at a 0.2 launch state (this is an incomplete version and there will be continuous updates).
+- Assume that there may be bugs still present.
+One worth noting at the moment are debug calls not working with the tester application.
+This will be, most liklely, the next main code update.
 ____________________________
 #### **Next update(s):**
 - Start frontend considerations.